I’m a born and raised island girl who was brought up in a tiny village in south Trinidad.

 I decided to share what had happened to me, the impact of it on my life, and one of the ways which helped me heal from it.

 The people there were kind, compassionate and encouraging.

 After this very short talk, other people began to contact me to speak about the things I’ve learned on my journey.

 (Image Credit: TEDx Port of Spain)

-That’s how I ended up here, creating this website and The Shakti Foundation.
+That’s how I ended up creating this website.

-They were borne out of a deep desire to share tools, insights and resources to help women awaken to their true potential and create the life they deserve.
+It was borne out of a deep desire to share tools, insights and resources to help Women awaken to their true potential and create the life they deserve.

 It’s the privilege of my life to take these first steps in what I hope will be a long journey of service.